-So last year (2015), to give local Bangkok residents and international tourists a taste of the festival’s history and eclectic traditions, the Tourism Authority of Thailand (TAT) in collaboration with the Bangkok Metropolitan Administration as well as relevant public and private organisations arranged a celebration in Bangkok’s Nagaraphirom Park, with the aim of encapsulating the essence of traditional Loi Krathong festival.
+So last year (2015), to give local Bangkok residents and international tourists a taste of the festival’s history and eclectic traditions, the Tourism Authority of Thailand (TAT) in collaboration with the Bangkok Metropolitan Administration as well as relevant public and private organisations arranged a celebration in Bangkok’s Nagaraphirom Park (see below pictures), with the aim of encapsulating the essence of traditional Loi Krathong festival.

 Visitors to the celebration at Nagaraphirom Park were greeted by locals dressed in the style of courtly Thai clothing that became popular during the reign of Rama V. Atmosphere was provided by musicians playing traditional Thai instruments while the facades of traditional Thai houses formed the backdrop to the stage.